 - experiment with what could work for you.
-To quickly replenish your energy, your body needs simple easily digestable carbs (sugars) and plenty minerals
+To quickly replenish your energy, your body needs simple easily digestible carbs (sugars) and plenty of minerals

 Pinole nutrition values

-According to USDA data, one cup of cornmeal has 461 kcal that mostly come from carbohydrates (76%), fats (14%) and proteins (10%).
+According to USDA data, one cup of cornmeal has 461 kcal which mostly comes from carbohydrates (76%), fats (14%), and proteins (10%).
 While these are amounts ideal for runners, they are also very similar to wheat flour nutrition values.
 So why you should consider cornmeal-based nutrition instead of, for example, wheat-based bagel?
 There are some differences worth noticing.

 Did you know that Eliud Kipchoge’s nutrition plan is cornmeal-based as well?

-Just a quick list of some of Chia seeds nutrients in 100 grams (3,5 oz) serving
+Just a quick list of some of the Chia seeds nutrients in 100 grams (3,5 oz) serving

-- Magnessium 335 mg (magnesium rich foods such as spinachi or almonds contain about 270 mg per 3,5 oz serving)
+- Magnesium 335 mg (magnesium-rich foods such as spinach or almonds contain about 270 mg per 3,5 oz serving)

-Chia is definitely worthy of more serious nutrition analysis and I will do that in a separate article J. For now, keep in mind that Chia seeds should be a key ingredient in your kitchen if you strive to boost your nutrition.
+Chia is definitely worthy of more serious nutrition analysis and I will do that in a separate article.
+For now, keep in mind that Chia seeds should be a key ingredient in your kitchen if you strive to boost your nutrition.

 As I got used to taking Pinole with me for a run, I prefer to prepare it by myself as cookies.
 They are light and easy to bear in your pockets.
 But as you will see by yourself, this meal is so tasty that I often find myself eating them at home instead of a snack. 🙂